-Name & Designation Experience Dattatray P. Mhaiskar Chairman, Non Independent and Non Executive Director Founding Director and Promoter of the Company Holds a Diploma in Civil Engineering from Sir Cursow Wadia Institute of Electrical Technology, Pune 49+ years of experience in Construction and Infrastructure industry Jayant D. Mhaiskar Vice Chairman & Managing Director Founding Director and Promoter of the Company 19 years of experience in the Tolling and Infrastructure industry Anuya J. Mhaiskar Non Independent and Non Executive Director Bachelor's degree in Arts with major in Philosophy from Ramnarain Ruia College, University of Mumbai 17 years of experience in the field of Administration Murzash Manekshana Executive Director Qualified Chartered Accountant with a Bachelor's degree in Commerce from University of Mumbai 23 years of work experience in areas of finance &amp; risk management, fund raising, investment banking, strategic planning and business development 9 Deepak Chitnis Independent Director Bachelor's degree in Science and Master's degree in Law from Mumbai University 32 years of experience in the field of Law Khimji Pandav Independent Director Fellow Chartered Accountant with a Bachelor's degree in Commerce from University of Mumbai Held key posts in the field of Finance and Accounts and also was a Financial Advisor to CIDCO and MSRDC Vijay Agarwal Independent Director Fellow Chartered Accountant with a Bachelor's degree in Commerce from Jodhpur University 33 years of experience in cross-border acquisitions and transactions, advising in foreign service collaboration arrangements, providing statutory, management and tax audit services and providing tax advisory services Preeti Trivedi Independent Director Fellow Chartered Accountant with a Bachelor's degree in Commerce from University of Mumbai 32 years of experience in management consulting, corporate finance, corporate restructuring, mergers and amalgamation and advisory services
+Name & Designation Experience 9 Dattatray P. Mhaiskar Chairman, Non Independent and Non Executive Director Founding Director and Promoter of the Company Holds a Diploma in Civil Engineering from Sir Cursow Wadia Institute of Electrical Technology, Pune 49+ years of experience in Construction and Infrastructure industry Jayant D. Mhaiskar Vice Chairman & Managing Director Founding Director and Promoter of the Company 19 years of experience in the Tolling and Infrastructure industry Anuya J. Mhaiskar Non Independent and Non Executive Director Bachelor's degree in Arts with major in Philosophy from Ramnarain Ruia College, University of Mumbai 17 years of experience in the field of Administration Murzash Manekshana Executive Director Qualified Chartered Accountant with a Bachelor's degree in Commerce from University of Mumbai 23 years of work experience in areas of finance &amp; risk management, fund raising, investment banking, strategic planning and business development Deepak Chitnis Independent Director Bachelor's degree in Science and Master's degree in Law from Mumbai University 32 years of experience in the field of Law Khimji Pandav Independent Director Fellow Chartered Accountant with a Bachelor's degree in Commerce from University of Mumbai Held key posts in the field of Finance and Accounts and also was a Financial Advisor to CIDCO and MSRDC Vijay Agarwal Independent Director Fellow Chartered Accountant with a Bachelor's degree in Commerce from Jodhpur University 33 years of experience in cross-border acquisitions and transactions, advising in foreign service collaboration arrangements, providing statutory, management and tax audit services and providing tax advisory services Mira Mehrishi Independent Director She is a retired Indian Administrative Service (IAS) Officer with a Master's degree in Administration and is a full time member of Chief Minister's Advisory Council of Rajasthan and Vice Chairman, ADMA.
+Experience of working in various capacities in the state and central government and her last positing was as a Special Secretary, Ministry of Climate Change Environment and Forests, Government of India.